 The term “collective” reflects our aim to establish a community of BIPOC faculty that are tied together by shared experiences as marginalized peoples in predominantly white institutions in New England.
 Historically and contemporarily, “collective” has been used by activist groups to promote the liberation, uplift, health and wellbeing, and overall care of BIPOC people.
 This collective of initiatives will be established by and for BIPOC faculty, and will serve to support these holistic goals as well.

 The North Star Collective (NSC) is a group of colleges and universities in the New England region that are committed to transforming their institutions and uplifting BIPOC faculty on their campuses.
-The vision for the NSC is two-fold: to support institution leaders in their transformative work and restore BIPOC faculty.
-In the pilot year (2021-2022), we are excited to welcome 13 institutions as our founding members of the NSC: Bridgewater State University, Clark University, Eastern Connecticut State University, Endicott College, Framingham State University, Goodwin University, Rhode Island College, Roger Williams University, Salem State University, Simmons University, University of Bridgeport, University of Massachusetts – Boston, and the University of Southern Maine.
+The vision for the NSC is two-fold: to support institution leaders in their transformative work and create spaces that nourish and uplift BIPOC faculty.

-NEBHE invites applications for the inaugural cohort of the North Star Collective Faculty Fellowship.
-The fellowship is a semester-long fellowship in Spring 2022 that promotes healing and repair by providing a nourishing community of care, mentorship and professional development for early career BIPOC faculty in New England.
+- North Star Collective Faculty Fellowship, a semester-long fellowship that promotes healing and repair by providing a nourishing community of care, mentorship and professional development for early career BIPOC faculty in New England.

 The Fellowship is created by BIPOC faculty for BIPOC faculty to support their professional development.
 It is focused specifically on supporting fellows’ writing and publishing endeavors and overall wellbeing, which are both essential to advancement, tenure and promotion.
 The Fellowship will provide a support network for BIPOC faculty to help navigate the challenges they face in their academic careers, to promote wellness and healthy work-life balances, and to foster a community of care for Fellows’ holistic growth.